openvinotoolkit/open_model_zoo/models/public/googlenet-v3/googlenet-v3.md

 ## Output

-Object classifier according to ImageNet classes, name: `InceptionV3/Predictions/Softmax`, shape: [1,1001] in [BxC] format, where:
+Object classifier according to ImageNet classes, name - `InceptionV3/Predictions/Softmax`, shape - [1,1001] in [BxC] format, where:

     - B - batch size
     - C - vector of probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.